 Cultural Coalition of Washington County Mission Statement:

-Award Notifications will be provided by mid-January 2025.
+Award Notifications will be announced by January 31, 2026.

-Funds will be issued early February 2025.
-Note: Organizations with January 2025 projects may need to be prepared to cover costs until grant funds are distributed.
+Funds will be issued by late-February 2026.
+Note: Organizations with January 2026 projects may need to be prepared to cover costs until grant funds are distributed.

-If you received a CCWC grant in 2024, please submit your final report through your organization’s account in our grant portal.
-Final reports for 2024 grants may be submitted anytime but will be due no later than January 15, 2025.
+If you received a CCWC grant in 2025, please submit your final report through your organization’s account in CCWC’s grant portal.
+Final reports for 2025 grants may be submitted anytime but will be due no later than 11:59 pm on Thursday, January 15, 2026.
 This is a hard deadline.
-Failure to submit a final report by the deadline will make your organization ineligible for a 2025 grant and may make you ineligible to apply again in future cycles.
+Failure to submit a final report by the deadline will make your organization ineligible for a 2026 grant and may make you ineligible to apply again in future cycles.

 Grant Requirements: